ccorcos/database-experiments/README.md

 # What's next?

+- Basic locking concurrency pattern
+	- Later, we could consider versionstamps or something.
+- Query generator transaction abstraction.
+- Reactivity?

+Game plan...
+- first create some examples with hardcoded indexing logic
+- then create some kind of syntax for persisting indexes
+- then implement all the shared transaction stuff.

+examples
+- messaging app
+- social app
+- calendar app
+- notes app
+- end-user database app

+-> examples/messaging.ts

 plan for database-experiments...
 - fit everything into an api so we can do perf comparisons easier
+- how to mix and match trees transactionally?

 - how to mix interval trees with btrees?
 Suppose I want an interval tree per user...
 Will this work? [[userId, start], [userId, end]]
 	- perf comparison for this kind of structure.

 thinking... postgres, denokv, foundationdb for storage?